-In 1993 Caulfield Council gave Caulfield Historical Society permission to use the old Town seal of a ploughman.
+In 1993 the Caulfield Council gave the Caulfield Historical Society permission to use the old Town seal of a ploughman.
 The ploughman seal had been out of use since 1913 when it was replaced by a coat of arms, considered a more appropriate symbol of the newly proclaimed City of Caulfield.
 The Brighton Southern Cross reported that the new coat of arms was ‘more becoming to the dignity of a city than the old seal – a husbandman ploughing’.

 In the early days of Caulfield a husbandman ploughing the land would have been a common sight.
 The European settlers worked hard to cultivate the land for crops such as cabbages, parsnips, onions and carrots.
 Chinese gardeners, Hang Wang and Ah Nuey farmed small allotments on Glen Huntly Road in 1884-5.